gradle/gradle/design-docs/unified-configuration-and-task-model.md

 ## Story: Remove `TaskContainer` from model space

 This type should not be available in model space due.

+## Story: Bind by path failures understand model space structure and indicate the failed path “link”

+Given an attempt to bind to `tasks.foo` where it does not exist, the error message should indicate that `tasks` does exist, but `foo` does not in some way.
+It should also only suggest alternatives based on the path components that did sucessfully bind.
+That is, it should not suggest `taks.foo` but should suggest `tasks.boo`.

 ## Story: Make the Model DSL public